top of page

 7. Keep your Routine.
 After you’ve given them plenty of time to formulate their questions, express their feelings, it’s important to go back to your regular routine.
 Routine is deeply comforting for children.

 8. Allow retelling of the “scary story” which is part of recycling the information and make sense of what happened.
 This is something that’s going to keep coming up, so be sure to let your kids know that you’re there for them whenever they need to talk — and keep checking in proactively, too.
+This story is helpful for children ages 3-9 talking about scary emotions:

 · Schools are safe places.
 School staff works with parents and public safety providers (local police and fire departments, emergency responders, hospitals, etc.) to keep you safe.
 The school building is safe because … (cite specific school procedures).